 Y Rangers - Bringing Youth Outdoors Together

-For the fifth year in a row, the YMCA of San Francisco is proud to offer Y Rangers, a summer camp without walls.
+Since 2015, the YMCA of San Francisco is proud to offer Y Rangers, a summer camp without walls.
 A partnership between the YMCA of the USA, the Department of the Interior, and the National League of Cities, Y Rangers is a part of the national campaign to connect youth to their public outdoor spaces.
 This is a technology-free program where all campers will have the chance to learn about the historic, recreation and volunteer opportunities available in the Golden Gate National Recreation Area, as well as local state and local parks.
 All campers will have a chance to give back to these spaces through age-specific service projects.
 Campers will explore Golden Gate National Recreation Area and California State Park sites such as Muir Woods, the Presidio, Alcatraz Island, Angel Island, Hyde Street Pier and the Marin Headlands.
 They will meet Park Rangers and end the week with a Ranger-led campfire complete with stories, games and s’mores!

 Registration for Y Rangers is through our partner YMCA of San Francisco branches.
 Drop-off and pick-up will be at your YMCA of registration, with transportation provided by the YMCA for the daily field trips.

 Sample week schedule:

 Wednesday Service Learning Projects & National Park Exploration

 Feeling wild?
 Would you rather be a Red-Tailed Hawk soaring over the beach, a sneaky bobcat prowling under the brush, or a slippery seal sunning on a rock?
 Channel your inner animal as we discover the critters in the Marin Headlands and beyond!
 Coastal Critter campers will learn about the coastal food chain and animal adaptations while we play animal games, create crafts, tell stories and explore with new friends.